Rezwan66/travel-buddy-io-client/README.md

 # TravelBuddy.io 🚗

 A simple responsive React SPA for booking, providing, and exploring carpool and ride-sharing services!
+Users can also login to add, manage, and edit their own services and schedules in their personal dashboard.

 ### Technologies Used